 - ✓

-Store sessions in replay-friendly format: all messages, tool definitions, and tool responses captured so you can re-run the session with a patched prompt
+Store sessions in replay-friendly format — every message, tool definition, and tool response captured so you can re-run with a patched prompt

 - ✓

-Add every production failure to your eval regression suite — the session trace is the test case
+Add every production failure to the eval regression suite.
+The session trace is the test case

 - ✓

-Run weekly regression evals against your stored failure library to catch prompt or model regressions before they reach users
+Run weekly regression evals against the failure library to catch prompt or model regressions before they reach users

 Why can't I reproduce the agent failure in a test environment?

-Non-determinism makes exact reproduction rare.
-Model outputs vary with temperature, context window packing, and API version differences between environments.
-The goal of agent incident response isn't reproduction — it's evidence collection from the original session trace.
+Non-determinism.
+Outputs vary with temperature, context window packing, and API version drift between environments.
+Reproduction is not the goal of agent incident response.
+Evidence collection from the original session is.
 The session that failed is your most valuable artifact.
-Capture it, store it, and analyze it directly rather than trying to recreate it.
+Capture it, store it, analyze it directly.
+Stop trying to recreate it.

 My agent uses streaming output — how do I get useful traces for forensics?

-How do I know which of the 40 calls is the fault origin without reading them all?
+How do I find the fault origin without reading 40 calls?

-Use the backward trace method: start from the final wrong output and ask what information would have to be true for that output to make sense.
-Then find the earliest step where that information appeared.
-Anomaly flags on trace events accelerate this significantly — an ENTITY_HALLUCINATION flag on step 3 tells you where to look without manually reviewing 40 events.
+Backward trace.
+Start from the wrong output.
+Ask what would have to be true for that output to make sense.
+Find the earliest step where that information first appeared.
+Anomaly flags accelerate this dramatically — an ENTITY_HALLUCINATION flag at step 3 tells you where to look without manually reviewing 40 events.

-When does a context poisoning incident warrant a full postmortem vs. a bug fix?
+When does a context poisoning incident warrant a full postmortem instead of a quick fix?

-Escalate to a full postmortem when the agent took an external action, when cost was more than 5x the session baseline, or when the same failure pattern appeared in more than one session.
-A single informational hallucination that didn't trigger any tool calls and was contained to one session can usually be handled as a bug — add an eval test, update the prompt, move on.
+Escalate to a full postmortem when the agent took an external action, when cost ran more than 5x the session baseline, or when the same failure pattern appeared in more than one session.
+A single informational hallucination that triggered no tool calls and stayed inside one session is a bug — add an eval, update the prompt, move on.
 The postmortem process is for failures that expose architectural gaps, not for every imperfect output.

-Should the agent postmortem be separate from the standard incident review process?
+Should agent postmortems be separate from the standard incident review?

-Yes, or at minimum it needs a dedicated section.
-Standard incident reviews focus on deployment changes, service dependencies, and infrastructure state — none of which are usually relevant for agent failures.
-Agent postmortems focus on session behavior, prompt design, model characteristics, and eval coverage gaps.
+Yes — or at minimum, a dedicated section.
+Standard reviews focus on deployment changes, service dependencies, and infrastructure state.
+None of that is usually relevant to agent failures.
+Agent postmortems focus on session behavior, prompt design, model characteristics, and eval coverage.
 Mixing them muddies both analyses.
-Run the standard review for infrastructure-level impacts, but add an agent-specific section for the behavioral failure analysis.
+Run the standard review for infrastructure-level impacts.
+Add an agent-specific section for the behavioral failure analysis.

 - [1]Characterizing Faults in Agentic AI: A Taxonomy of Types, Symptoms, and Root Causes(arxiv.org)↩